-3. Beneficiary and Civil Rights Data Reports:
+1.7c Beneficiary and Civil Rights Data Reports:

-Throughout a project's progress, data will be required on the number of persons benefiting from the project and the number of these persons who are low- and moderateincome.
-Data will also be required on race, ethnicity and other demographic characteristics as required by HUD.
+Throughout a project's progress, data will be required on the number of persons benefitting from the project and the number of these persons who are low- and moderate- income.
+Data will also be required on race, ethnicity, and other demographic characteristics as required by HUD.
 This data is needed to report program accomplishments to Congress, HUD and citizens.
-Beneficiary data will be reported on Quarterly Reports, as they occur, and the Actual Accomplishments form.
+Beneficiary data will be reported on Quarterly Reports, as they occur, and the Actual Accomplishments Form.

-4. Other Reports:
+1.7d Other Reports: